 Mo Mowlam MP describes what led to Churchill giving the "Finest Hour" speech and gives her reaction to Churchill's inspiring words.

-This was their finest hour was a speech delivered by Winston Churchill to the House of Commons of the Parliament of the United Kingdom on 18 June 1940.
+This was their finest hour is the title commonly used for a speech delivered by Winston Churchill to the House of Commons of the Parliament of the United Kingdom on 18 June 1940.
 It was given just over a month after he took over as Prime Minister of the United Kingdom at the head of an all-party Coalition government.

 It was the third of three speeches which he gave during (roughly) the period of the Battle of France.